 The marketing/advertising/public relations contractor provides expertise to develop the regional marketing campaign.
 The program builds upon current regional TDM marketing efforts by local, state, and regional agencies to establish a coordinated and continuous year-round marketing effort for regional TDM programs.
+Campaigns will also include the strategic development of a DMV mega region outreach campaign as part of the

+ATCMTD grant to expand the incenTrip program including an earned media strategy.
 Partnerships between COG and area transit agencies have been established and are maintained to enable the promotion of incentives such as the GRH program to transit riders.
 COG has also partnered with local jurisdictions to promote various program services through value added media opportunities.